-A clear distinction should be made between various forms and degrees of uncertainty related to proxy measurements (see the "Glossary of terms").
-All proxy measurements are the result of some analysis (e.g., $\delta^{18}O{calcite}$ as the normalized ratio of 18O to 16O in a sample) and incorporation into a calibration (e.g., $\delta^{18}O{calcite}$ as a function of temperature, $\delta^{18}O{H_2O}$, and biological effects; Fig. 1), from which three forms of uncertainty derive.
-The first is analytical uncertainty, which is simply the uncertainty associated with the precision and accuracy of the analytical measurement.
-For oxygen isotopes in calcite, this would include the isotope ratio mass spectrometer's precision and accuracy when determining the ratio of 18O to 16O of a sample normalized to a standard.
-We argue that analytical uncertainty can always be quantified using standards and is distinct from unquantifiable uncertainties.
-Unquantifiable uncertainties associated with calibration (including unknown CCFs), as well as sample preparation and analysis, and are grouped into potential uncertainties (Fig. 2b).
-The distinction between factors that fall into potential versus analytical uncertainty is defined by quantitation.
-Researchers take many steps to quantify errors and uncertainties associated with sample preparation and analysis.
-When employed, such efforts reduce the potential uncertainty and more accurately reflect that analytical uncertainty.
-For example, hydrocarbon standards might be incorporated into a sedimentary sample before hydrocarbon extraction such that the researcher can quantify if any hydro-
+A clear distinction should be made between various forms and degrees of uncertainty related to proxy measurements (see glossary of terms).
+All proxy measurements are the result of some analysis (e.g., $\delta^{18}$ Ocalcite as the normalized ratio of $^{18}$ O to $^{16}$ O in a sample) and incorporation into a calibration (e.g., $\delta^{18}$ Ocalcite as a function of temperature, $\delta^{18}$ OH2O, and biological effects; Fig. 1), from which derives three forms of uncertainty.
+The first is analytical uncertainty, which is simply the uncertainty associated with the precision and accuracy of the analytical instrument.
+For oxygen isotopes in calcite, this would include the isotope ratio mass spectrometer's precision and accuracy when determining the ratio of O to O of a sample normalized to a standard.
+We argue that analytical uncertainty can always be quantified using standards, and is unique from the unquantifiable uncertainties that could arise from sample processing, human error, etc. Those unquantifiable uncertainties in analysis are grouped with other unquantifiable uncertainties associated in a calibration, such as unknown CCFs, in what we call potential uncertainties (Fig. 3b).
+The distinction between factors that fall in the potential uncertainty group versus the analytical uncertainty group is defined by quantitation.
+Errors from sample processing that might introduce uncertainty can be quantified using standards throughout processing steps to measure sample losses, for example.
+Incorporation of that measured processing error into the analytical uncertainty would reduce the potential uncertainty and more accurately reflect that analytical uncertainty.
+For example, hydrocarbon standards might be incorporated into a sedimentary sample before hydrocarbon extraction, such that the researcher can quantify if any hydrocarbons, including isoGDGTs, are lost or altered throughout the in-lab processing.
+Researchers could report or normalize to that loss and alteration, more transparently reflecting the uncertainty in the analysis.
+However, some potential uncertainties will always exist in a non-quantifiable manner, such as unknown CCFs or un-measureable changes in CCFs through time.
+Because the error in an inference-constrained proxy might not be quantifiable (i.e., logical deductions might not have Lumm of secondary standard (in not calibration 13 constrained proxy, in which the analytical uncertainty in that estimate used in the calibration can be quantified (red and blue lines in Fig. 3b).